-If you have previously experienced issues with the 'Export Data as SObject Tree' command from the context menu for ".soql" files, we have fixed some rare cases when this issue occurred, so now it will always work
+If you previously experienced issues with the 'Export Data as SObject Tree' command from the context menu for ".soql" files, we have fixed some rare cases when this issue occurred, so now it will always work

 Two more fixes for the SFDX functionality:

-We won't stop working on the SalesforceDX features for the IDE, so if you have any ideas or cool flows that you'd like to get automated in the IDE - we will appreciate if you'll let us know about them!
+We won't stop working on the SalesforceDX features for the IDE, so if you have any ideas or cool flows that you'd like to get automated in the IDE — we will appreciate it if you'll let us know about them!
 Just write us on the forum or email us.

-If you are a Salesforce admin and work only on objects metadata, beginning from this version of the IDE, after you have done some changes. for example, in object fields or layouts, you can deploy to your production organization without running all the tests.
+If you are a Salesforce admin and work only on objects metadata, beginning from this version of the IDE, after you have done some changes.
+For example, in object fields or layouts, you can deploy to your production organization without running all the tests.
 At the same time, please remember that ensuring that your changes are safe is always a good idea

 Also, for making your Apex development faster, we have added a template for Apex Interface when you create a new file — this is available for you in the 'Add New Item' wizard at the right.

 Also, there are a lot of small changes in TWS UI to make it comfortable for you.
-For example, we have improved the default IDE layouts for Admins and Developers - added panels related to recently implemented features and removed those which are not needed in the given layout.
+For example, we have improved the default IDE layouts for Admins and Developers — added panels related to recently implemented features and removed those that are not needed in the given layout.

 Full list of changes